gaearon/react-hot-loader/packages/react-proxy/README.md

 #### `require('react-hot'): () => makeHot`

-Invoke this once within each hot-reload capable module to get the function described above.
+Invoke this once within each hot-reloadable module to obtain the function described above.
 You must pass the result between *all emitted versions of the same module* for hot reload to work.

 ### Usage